symfony/symfony-docs/security.rst

     The ``login_throttling.interval`` option was introduced in Symfony 5.3.

-The Rate Limiter component uses by default the Symfony cache to store the previous login attempts.
+The RateLimiter component uses by default the Symfony cache to store the previous login attempts.
 However, you can implement a :ref:`custom storage <rate-limiter-storage>`.

 Login attempts are limited on ``max_attempts`` (default: 5)